KaanGokkaya/Calculator/README.md

+It's will be better
-Not goodBut It's a start
+It's just a start